simplex-chat/simplex-chat/docs/rfcs/2024-03-22-communicating-reject.md

   - For sync function either new API can be added, or rejectContact can be parameterized.

-- Chat protocol requires adding new messages to be sent in encRejectInfo, to be processed on requester side based on connections' semantics.
+- Chat protocol requires adding new messages to be sent in encRejectionInfo, to be processed on requester side based on connections' semantics.

   ```haskell
   -- / contact request rejection